pressbooks/pb-mathjax/README.md

 MathJax's [CommonHTML output](http://docs.mathjax.org/en/latest/options/output-processors/CommonHTML.html) works great in webbooks, but not in PDFs, EPUBs, MOBIs, ...

-Nowadays(*), Pressbooks uses CommonHTML output in webbooks, SVGs in PDFs, and PNGs in MOBI/EPUBs.
+Nowadays, Pressbooks uses CommonHTML output in webbooks, SVGs in PDFs, and PNGs in MOBI/EPUBs.

 The SVGs and PNGs are generated as follows: